rebuilt/instant-nostalgia/README.md

 URI::InvalidURIError: bad URI(is not URI?).  "postgres://capstone_project_wad_c5_s4_750:&fNsYF42Mf^7=w8d@localhost/capstone_project_wad_c5_s4_750_production".
 ```

 I could no longer start the rails server.
 Every rails command resulted in the same invalid uri error.
 Rails test, rails c, rails s, etc all resulted in the uri error.
 I tried running other projects and got the same uri error.
 I ran rails new and got the uri error.
 I checked postres, it was alive and accepting requests.
 The database existed and I could run manual operations against the database.
 I think the problem was that the password I used contained special characters that messed up postgres in some way.
 Changing the password in database.yml did not help.
 I reset the password in posgres.
 That did not help.
 I removed and reinstalled postgres.
 That still did not fix the error.
 I was still getting the invalid uri error when running rails new.
 I had to reboot to clear the old password from memory and the new instance of postgres finally picked up the updated password.
 Since the password gets concatinated into a url for the postgres requests, my guess is that the & ampersand symbol is the problem since it's a reserved character in url encoding.
+The rails server attempted to make a request to the database using the malformed uri and the connection was left open, being blocked by the & character.
 I probably did not have to reinstall postgres.
-I should have killed the daemon process to clear the bad password from memory.
+I should have killed the daemon process after changing the password in postgres to clear the bad password from memory.

 - I moved from using sprockets to webpacker.
-This mean moving my images and stylesheets to app/javascript/stylesheets.
+This meant moving my images and stylesheets to app/javascript/stylesheets.
 I moved the files to the new folder and configured webpacker to use my new stylesheets.
 Everything looked good.
 No problems with the styles.
 But now when I tried to submit a comment, I got the following error:

 ```
  ActionView::Template::Error - link_directory argument must be a directory:   app/views/comments/create.js.erb:0:in `view template'
 ```

 I only moved the stylesheets over.
 I did not touch the view folder at all.
-I did't alter any javascript files either.
+I didn't alter any javascript files either.
 The error turned out to be a general sprokets error.
 I had deleted the app/assets/stylesheets directory and sprockets expects that directory to exist, even if it's empty.
 I added the folder back and everything worked correctly.
 Moving all assets from sprockets to webpacker was well worth it because it fixed the race condition that made my tests fail incorrectly.
 Under sprockets, when the entire test suite was launched at once, tests would run and fail before sprockets had finished compiling the assets.
 Running a single test file under sprockets worked fine but multiple test files would intermittently fail.
-Now, with webpacker, all tests pass and I don't get incorrectly failing tests.
+Now, with webpacker, all tests pass and I only get failed test the first time webpacker needs to rebuild the stylesheets.
+After the first run, stylesheets have already been compiled and tests pass without incorrect failures.